matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 ```

 ## Membership changes
-Once someone has sent the `knock` membership into the room a change to the following memberships is
+Once someone has sent a `knock` membership into the room, the membership for
-possible:
+that user can be transitioned to the following possible states:
- - `invite`: The knock was accepted by someone inside the room and they are inviting the knocker into
+ - `invite`: In this case, the knock was accepted by someone inside the room
-   the room.
+   and they are inviting the knocker into the room.
- - `leave`: Similar to how kicks are handled, the knock was rejected.
+ - `leave`: In this case, similar to how kicks are handled, the knock has
+   been rejected.

 ## Client-Server API
-Two new endpoints are introduced in the client-server API (similarly to join):
+Two new endpoints are introduced in the Client-Server API (similarly to join):
 `POST /_matrix/client/r0/rooms/{roomId}/knock` and `POST /_matrix/client/r0/knock/{roomIdOrAlias}`.

 ### `POST /_matrix/client/r0/rooms/{roomId}/knock`
-The path parameter (`roomId`) is the room you want to knock.
+The path parameter (`roomId`) is the room on which you want to knock.
 It is required.
 The post body accepts
-an optional parameter, `reason`, which is the reason you want to join the room.
+an optional string parameter, `reason`, which is the reason you want to join the room.
 A request could look
 as follows:

 ```